ballerina-platform/ballerina-dev-website/learn/get-started/get-started-with-ballerina.md

 $ bal new greeter
 ```

-This command creates a new directory called `greeter` with the content below.
+This command creates a new package called `greeter` with the content below inside your project.

 ```bash
 greeter/